Employer Sponsored Visas

 Australia offers several employer sponsored visas that allow skilled workers from overseas to live and work in the country.

-Here’s an overview of the employer-sponsored visas and the differences between standard business sponsors, accredited business sponsors, and Training Activities sponsors.
+The infographic below outlines the differences between standard business sponsors, accredited business sponsors, and Training Activities sponsors.

 More sponsored visas